DOOMNOVA/Kuber_fastapi/README.md

-## Simple FastAPI endpoint using Kubernetes and Docker. (in progress)
+## Simple FastAPI endpoint using Kubernetes and Docker. (v2 in progess for LLM app)